What is Porcelain Enamel? And why’s it used in lighting?

 How is porcelain enamel lighting constructed?

-Historically, porcelain lights were manufactured exclusively by hand, but eventually mass production replaced this “hands on” approach.
+Historically, porcelain light fixtures were manufactured exclusively by hand, but eventually mass production replaced this “hands on” approach.
 However, manufacturers like Barn Light Electric, who revived the art of porcelain enamel lighting in the United States, honor the legacies of traditional lighting companies by producing American made lights and RLM shades by hand.

 At Barn Light Electric, the process of creating porcelain enamel lights begins as round disks are stamped out of flat pieces of steel.
 The steel disks are then spun on a lathe and carefully worked around a mold by hand until it assumes the traditional shape.
 Holding the shades in their hands let our talented artisans pay meticulous attention to detail as they create each light.